Kietpawpan/jTechTEXAS/README.md

 ## Users' Guide | J-2305

 ***Warning!***
 - jTech<sup>TM</sup> makes no guarantees of the accuracy of this Users' Guide or its suitability for any purposes or the accuracy of calculation results produced by the e-calculator.
 For more information, see [License](https://github.com/Kietpawpan/jTechTEXAS/blob/main/README.md#license). jTech is not a broker/dealer, nor an investment advisor.
 No content in this repository should be understood as a recommendation to engage in any of the investment strategies presented in our repository content.
 We do not provide recommendations or views as to whether a stock or investment approach is suited to the financial needs of other people.
-We made this device for programming practice only.
+We made this device for our personal use only.

 ### About this Manual
 - This Users' Guide covers use and calculation rules of the jTech<sup>TM</sup> TEXAS JT-2305.